IBMStreams/streamsx.nlp/samples/python/LinearClassificationSplPy/README.md

 `make`

-The info.xml is during the build.
+The info.xml is generated during the build.

 Clean the toolkit sample: